Download and Install STM32CubeIDE – Getting Started Guide

 }

-Now what is happening is that the HAL_GPIO_WritePin() function takes in three parameters: the onboard LED port, the onboard LED pin, and the state of the pin.
-This function will be responsible for setting the onboard LED pin either HIGH or LOW.
+The HAL_GPIO_WritePin() function takes three parameters: the GPIO port, the GPIO pin, and the pin state.
+This function sets the specified pin either HIGH or LOW.

-In between these two functions, we are calling the delay() function.
-It is not an in-built function therefore we will have to define it as well.
+Between these two function calls, we use a custom delay() function to create a visible blinking effect.
+Since this is not a built-in function, we need to define it ourselves.
 Insert the following definition of the delay() function after Error_Handler().

 void delay (int x)